h-bails/whack-a-prawn/README.md

 - Game images and background were designed by me with [Canva.](https://www.canva.com/)
 - Background music is Disco con Tutti by Kevin MacLeod is licensed under a [Creative Commons Attribution 4.0 license.](https://creativecommons.org/licenses/by/4.0/)
 - Sound effect Kung Fu Punch 4 is from peridactyloptrix on [Pixabay](https://pixabay.com/sound-effects/kung-fu-punch-4-105262/) and is [free for commercial and noncommercial use](https://pixabay.com/service/license/).
+- Sound effect Success Fanfare Trumpets is from FunWithSound on [Pixabay](https://pixabay.com/sound-effects/success-fanfare-trumpets-6185/) and is [free for commercial and noncommercial use](https://pixabay.com/service/license/).
+- Sound effect Cartoon Laugh is from JohnsonBrandEditing on [Pixabay](https://pixabay.com/sound-effects/cartoon-laugh-6457/) and is [free for commercial and noncommercial use](https://pixabay.com/service/license/).

 ## __Acknowledgements__